Akshita-Saini/ratatouille/content.md

 [Photos of customers included]

 Inexpensive, healthy organic products without even having to order manually!
 It feels truly magical.
-(Ria Jain) The nutritionist is crazy good, she chooses the right meals for me every time.
+(Rohit Jain) The nutritionist is crazy good, she chooses the right meals for me every time.
 It's amazing not to worry about food anymore!
 (Shruti Agarwal)
 Omnifood is a life saver!
 I just started a company, so there's no time to look for trsutable, organic food.
 I couldn't live without my monthy deliveries now!
 (Rohit Garg)
 I got Ratatouille for the whole family, and it frees up so much time!
 Everything is organic and vegan and without plastic.
 (Prakhar Varshney)